 Next, it can deal a base 40 damage with its “Scrap short” attack.
 But this will do an additional 40 damage for each tool card you move from your discard pile to The Lost Zone.
 I think you’d have to have dumped quite a lot of tool cards into your discard pile to make this a substantial hit.

 With that said, I think the main upside to this portion of the attack is that it is a means of getting more cards into The Lost Zone.
 Given the number of cards within the set that has effects or attacks that scale based on the number of cards in your Lost Zone, this attack has some value aside from the added damage.

 |Ends your turn if you draw cards

 |Adds cards from the discard pile to The Lost Zone

 |Needs you to have tool cards in your discard pile

 It’s not uncommon knowledge that water-type Pokemon is perhaps the best Pokemon type in the TCG.
 With that said, I think Kyurem V could slot into a lot of powerful water-type strategies and perform very well.
 Its “Rapid Freeze” attack costs a single energy and allows you to attach any number of water energy from your hand to your Pokemon in any way you like.

 If you can keep your hand stocked with energy, Kyurem V will allow you to dump all of it directly onto your Pokemon and put you miles ahead of the competition.

 A card mentioned above on the list that would pair well with Kyurem V is Lady, which would load your hand with energy.
 A good example of a payoff for this combination is Lapras VMAX, which loves to be laden with energy.
-If you are playing an energy-hungry water deck Kyurem V is one of the best lost origin cards for you.
+If you are playing an energy-hungry water deck Kyurem V is for you.

 3. Mirage Gate